Another extension for existing exemptions.

 ASIC also updated the list of Registered Foreign Markets which apply to the rules and the exemption instrument – this means that any derivative transaction which takes place on one of the markets listed in the new order will be eligible for exemption from the reporting requirements under Rule 1.2.4 and the exemption instrument.

-The latest version of the instrument is available here.
+See the latest version of the instrument.